Clinical Trials: What to Expect

 Clinical trials are studies that involve patients that help to change many aspects of cancer care.
 Some studies may address risk factors for cancer development.
 Others may examine ways to prevent cancer.
 Others may test new methods to detect cancer.
 Some studies may test new treatments for cancer.
 Finally, some studies test methods to improve the quality of life in cancer patients to include ways to improve the quality of life after cancer has been cured.

-Clinical trials at the UT Health San Antonio Cancer Center
+Clinical trials at the Mays Cancer Center

-The cancer center has a long history of expertise in clinical trials, across the spectrum of prevention, detection, treatment and improvement of the quality of life.
+The Cancer Center has a long history of expertise in clinical trials, across the spectrum of prevention, detection, treatment and improvement of the quality of life.
 Studies may be specific for individual cancer types, (for example, a new chemotherapy drug for lung cancer only) or may be open for a broad range of cancers, (for example, an exercise therapy program for cancer patients).

 Why participate in a clinical trial?